 I am very lucky to have had many opportunities to travel internationally.
 This post is a complete list of my international travels, listed with the most recent trip first, with links to blog posts about the trip, usually with lots of photos.

-Following five days in New York City with my brother and then my sister, it was time for me to start the next leg of my trip: a week in Lisbon for client meetings.
+Following five days in New York City with my brother and sister, it was time for me to start the next leg of my trip: a week in Lisbon for client meetings.
 This was my first time to Portugal and I was looking forward to seeing it.

 Early in 2019 I purchased tickets for me and my brother, Tim, to attend Philip Glass’ Akhnaten in New York in December.
 I saw this opera a few years earlier in Los Angeles, but it was the last of Philip Glass’ Trilogy that Tim still needed to see, so of course I had to see it again.